The Wristwatch In Question

 According to the statement, Hitler’s initials are engraved on the rear side of the dial.
-Just below Hitler’s initials, there are eagle in flight, and the Nazi-era swastika symbol.
+Just above Hitler’s initials, there are eagle in flight, and the Nazi-era swastika symbol.
 The watch also has three dates engraved on it.
-One of them is the birthday of the Nazi supremo, while the second one is the the day Hitler had become the Chancellor of Germany, and the third one is the day the Nazi Party had won the election in 1933.
+One of them is the birthday of the Nazi supremo, while the second one is the day Hitler had become the Chancellor of Germany, and the third one is the day the Nazi Party had won the election in 1933.
 According to the auction house, the timepiece was originally made by LeCoultre and a case created by a subcontractor.
 The combination was reversible, making the entire case rotate by 180 degrees.
 It is believed that Hitler had received this classic reversible watch from members of the Nationalist Socialist Workers Party of Germany as a gift on his 44th birthday (on April 20, 1933).

 As per the product catalog at the auction house, the world’s most experienced and respected watchmakers and military historians carried out research on the watch and its history, and all of whom came to the conclusion that it was authentic and indeed belonged to Adolf Hitler.

 Apart from Hitler’s wristwatch, other Nazi memorabilia, including a dress that belonged to Hitler’s wife Eva Braun and autographed pictures of Nazi officials, were also up for auction.